TitanPlayz100/pseudohuman/README.md

 Kind of inspired by the [Human Or Not](https://www.humanornot.ai) game.

-Frontend NEXTjs hosted on [vercel](https://pseudohuman-project.vercel.app/home/login) and using a postgres database also on vercel for logging in.
-Backend websocket server hosted on [render](https://pseudobeing-server.onrender.com).
+Frontend NEXTjs hosted on [this page by vercel](https://pseudohuman-project.vercel.app) and using a postgres database also on vercel for logging in.
+Backend websocket server hosted on [this server by render](https://pseudobeing-server.onrender.com).

 # todo:
 - [ ] find a free or cheap ai api to use